xiaoye-hua/xiaoye-hua.github.io/_posts/papers/pricing/2023_09_17-pricing_summary.md

           1. alibaba, airline: purchase probability + revenue optimization
           2. airbnb: Predict optimal price directly; then apply business constrain
     3. 1 component solution -> combine the above 2 components to 1 single model (airline ancillaries)
+    4. Meituan solution
+       1. from the perspective from hotel -> recommendate price for each hotel
+    5. Casual inference -> AWS solution

 ## Offline Evaluation
 In the work from Airbnb, a set of offline metrics are developed, which were adopted by Meituan, Alibaba & Airline company.
 Below is the logics and definition of these metrics: